LONDON (Reuters) - Britain’s Queen Elizabeth will deliver her Christmas Day address to Britons next week after a tumultuous year for her royal family.

 The birth of the queen’s eighth great-grandchild Archie to Harry and his American wife Meghan, a former actress, in May should have been a high point for the royal family but it was overshadowed by an increasingly hostile row between the glamorous, popular couple and the media.

-Harry, the sixth-in-line to the throne, and Meghan were criticized for the privacy around the birth and there has been a steady rise in negative stories about them this year.
+Harry, the sixth-in-line to the throne, and Meghan were criticised for the privacy around the birth and there has been a steady rise in negative stories about them this year.
 Articles have picked out their use of private jets while promoting environmental causes and the 2.4 million pound ($3.08 million) taxper-funded renovation of their new home.

 It culminated in the couple, whose titles are the Duke and Duchess of Sussex, beginning legal action against a number of tabloid newspapers in October over phone-hacking and invasion of privacy.